andylikescodes/andylikescodes.github.io/_posts/2020-04-18-Bayesian-Brain.md

 Multiple efforts have been shown to help explain the neural mechanism that encodes the probability density functions, particularly the possion firing patterns in visual neurons.

-In the last section, the author mentioned an example of the Hodgkin and Huxley computational model for n
+In the last section, the author mentioned an example of the Hodgkin and Huxley computational model for neurons, though the model is not necessary a claim on the real neuron mechanism.

 The conclusion of the paper is that:
 > 1. Bayesian models do not provide mechanistic explanations currently, instead they are predictive instruments.